cloudfoundry/cf-networking-onboarding/c2c.prolific.md

 User Workflow: Container to Container Networking

 ## Assumptions
-- You have a CF deployed with silk release
+- You have a CF deployed with silk release and at least 2 diego cells
 - You have one [proxy](https://github.com/cloudfoundry/cf-networking-release/tree/develop/src/example-apps/proxy) app pushed and called appA
 - You have one route mapped to appA called APP_A_ROUTE